connervieira/HomeIndex/DOCUMENTATION.md

     2. Search Items
         - The Search Items tool allows you to quickly find items in the database based on a search term.
         - The most likely search results are displayed at the top, with their name, location, and "difference score".
             - The higher the difference score, the less likely the result is to match.
+Lower scores indicate a more likely match.
+                - Items will be assigned an intial difference score based on how many characters would have to be added, removed, or changed to match the search term.
+                - Items names with words that match words in the search term will have their difference score decreased.
+                - Items names with sections that match words in the entire search term will have their difference score dramatically decreased.
         - The 'Link' button will directly link to the location of the item on the main page to make editing or deleting quick and easy.
         - The number of displayed results can be customized in the configuration.
 - Data Management